2016 United States Senate election in Colorado

-The 2016 United States Senate election in Colorado was held November 8, 2016, to elect a member of the United States Senate to represent the State of Colorado, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+The 2016 United States Senate election in Colorado was held on November 8, 2016, to elect a member of the United States Senate to represent the state of Colorado, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states, elections to the United States House of Representatives, and various state and local elections.

 Major party candidates can qualify for the ballot through party assemblies or by petition.
 To qualify by assembly, a candidate must receive at least 30 percent of the vote from the party's state assembly.
-To qualify by petition, the candidate must file at least 1,500 signatures from each congressional district by April 4, 2016.
+To qualify by petition, the candidate must have filed at least 1,500 signatures from each congressional district by April 4, 2016.

 Incumbent Democratic Senator Michael Bennet won re-election to a second full term in office.
 Bennet's main challenger was Republican nominee Darryl Glenn, an El Paso County commissioner.
 Glenn won a crowded, five-way Republican primary in June.
-Three other candidates were on the ballot: former Eagle County Commissioner Arn Menconi was the Green Party nominee; Lily Tang Williams was the Libertarian Party nominee; and Unity Party of America Chairman Bill Hammons was the Unity Party nominee.
+Three other candidates were on the ballot: former Eagle County Commissioner Arn Menconi was the Green Party nominee; Lily Tang Williams was the Libertarian Party nominee; and Unity Party of America chairman Bill Hammons was the Unity Party nominee.

 Background

-Democratic U.S. Senator Ken Salazar resigned in January 2009 to become United States Secretary of the Interior and Governor Bill Ritter appointed Bennet, the Superintendent of Denver Public Schools, to replace him.
+Democratic U.S. Senator Ken Salazar resigned in January 2009 to become United States Secretary of the Interior, and Governor Bill Ritter appointed Bennet, the Superintendent of Denver Public Schools, to replace him.
 Bennet was elected to a full term in 2010, defeating Republican Ken Buck by 48.1% to 46.4%.

 Democratic primary

-Incumbent Senator Michael Bennet was unopposed for renomination.
+Incumbent senator Michael Bennet was unopposed for renomination.